MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

 ZKTeco is a really really bad company.
 DO NOT BUY ITS DEVICES.
 THEY ARE JUNK.

   ZKTeco programmers are so BAD.
 They made an sdk that neither: hides how the device works nor give you full control over the device.
   On top of that, they can't speak english for $#!t.
-I swear google translate can score better than them combined in the ESL test.
+I swear google translate can score better than all of them combined in the ESL test.
   The end result is a security device that can be hacked with a magnet or a paper clip, a verbose and unencrypted network protocol, incomplete and inconsistent documentation, and an SDK that only runs on windows.

 # Expert opinion: DO NOT BUY ZKTeco devices